CharonDefalt/payload_python_metasploit/README.md

 pip install PyObfuscator

-Optional : if you want you can change it to exe file after obfuscation it for doing this read it (https://github.com/CharonDefalt/Bad-usb)
+Optional : if you want you can change it to exe file after obfuscation it for doing this read it ( https://github.com/CharonDefalt/Bad-usb OR https://github.com/CharonDefalt/python-keylogger )

 # Create payload